Project Portfolio

 Ford 9 in rear axle

 This Speed '33 hot rod roadster from American Speed and the Roadster Shop was commissioned by the GoodGuys Street Rod Association as a special build for the 2008 and 2009 seasons.
 Given away on Sunday, November 22nd, 2009 during the awards ceremony for the 12th Southwest Nationals in Scottsdale, Arizona, the hot rod found a great home for the lucky winner!
 Lucky is an understatement when you consider the all steel convertible body, Roush 402IR powerplant and excellent Roadster Shop chassis.
-Even more exciting is the news that the car has found its way back to American Speed to be on display and available for purchase.
-You'll be able to enjoy taking in its beauty a little longer at upcoming shows and in our display showroom.

 View this project